 Once an organization has defined its vision and mission, it can move forward with the rest of its strategic planning.
 The third step in this framework is the creation of SMART objectives relating to the organization’s vision and mission.

 These objectives ensure that the organization knows specifically what it is hoping to achieve in a given time frame.
-They also create a way for the organization to track its progress and re-prioritize actions and resources over time to help ensure that its objectives are met.
+Organizations can also use them to track their progress towards achieving their vision.
+The insight provided by tracking objectives will help an organization re-prioritize actions and resources over time.
+Again, this will help ensure they progress towards achieving their vision.

 An example of a single objective for a fictional car company could be: “To sell 30,000 automobiles within India over the 20XX calendar year.”